furyfire/hello-world-pru/README.md

 sudo make run
 ```

-You'll see USR0 blinking 1 time a second (on 10ms of 990ms).
-Modify hello-pru.c as desired
+You will see USR0 blinking 1 time a second (on 10ms/off 990ms).
-and enjoy!
+Modify hello-world-pru1.c as desired.

+You will see P9.30 toggling as fast as possible (Frequency very close to 100MHz)
+The last missing frequency is due to the extra instructions for each while loop
+Modify hello-world-pru0.c as desired

 # Notes